Why You Should Build AI Agents with Ollama First

 The AI PoC Paradox: High Effort, Low ROI

-Embracing Real-World Constraints with Ollama
+Simulating Real-World Constraints with Ollama

 Realistic Context Handling